-Copies of the completed informed consent forms should be retained by the Principal Investigator for a period of at least three years following termination of the project.

-A copy of the sample consent form(s) to be used must be included with each APPLICATION FOR APPROVAL and must be approved by the IRB.
-At the time of approval, the consent form will be stamped with an expiration date, after which time it may not be used.
+- 476 Copies of the completed informed consent forms should be retained by the Principal - 477 Investigator for a period of at least three years following termination of the project. - 478 A copy of the sample consent form(s) to be used must be included with each application and - must be approved by the IRB.
+At the time of approval, the consent form will be stamped with an - 480 expiration date, after which time it may not be used.

-Elements of the informed consent form
+Elements of the Informed Consent Form

-The following elements must be included in the informed consent form:

-- 1. A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures which are experimental (e.g., in medical research, those procedures which deviate from standard, accepted practice).
-If the purpose of the research cannot be fully revealed to subjects, describe exactly what subjects will be told, the justification for any deception of subjects, and plans to debrief subjects after their participation in the research. - 2.
-The name(s) and affiliation(s) of the Principal Investigator(s). - 3.
-A description of any foreseeable risks or discomforts (both physical and mental) that could reasonably be anticipated. - 4.
-A description of any benefits to the subject or to others which may reasonably be expected from the research.
+- The following elements must be included in the informed consent form: - A. A statement that the study involves research, an explanation of the purposes of the research and the expected duration of the subject's participation, a description of the procedures to be followed, and identification of any procedures which are experimental (e.g., in medical research, those procedures which deviate from standard, accepted practice).
+If the purpose of the research cannot be fully revealed to subjects, describe exactly what subjects will be told, the justification for any deception of subjects, and

+- plans to debrief subjects after their participation in the research. - B. The name(s) and affiliation(s) of the Principal Investigator(s). - 491 C. A description of any foreseeable risks or discomforts (both physical and mental) that could reasonably be anticipated. - D. A description of any benefits to the subject or to others which may reasonably be expected from the research.
 In most research, expected results are tenuous, at best.
-If no direct benefits due to participation are foreseen, it is appropriate to state this. - 5.
-A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.
-If the participant has been promised financial compensation, but chooses to withdraw, state that a prorated portion of the fee will be paid up to the point of withdrawal. - 6.
-A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject. - 7.
-A statement describing how anonymity and confidentiality will be maintained. - 8.
-A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained which should include how records will be kept confidential, (e.g., locked cabinet, erasing of tapes, etc.).
+If no direct benefits due to participation are foreseen, it is appropriate to state this. - E. A statement that participation is voluntary, refusal to participate will involve no penalty or loss of benefits to which the subject is otherwise entitled, and the subject may discontinue participation at any time without penalty or loss of benefits to which the subject is otherwise entitled.
+If the participant has been promised financial compensation, but chooses to withdraw, state that a pro-rated portion of the fee will be paid up to the point of withdrawal. - F. A disclosure of appropriate alternative procedures or courses of treatment, if any, that might be advantageous to the subject. - G. A statement describing how anonymity and confidentiality will be maintained. - H. A statement describing the extent, if any, to which confidentiality of records identifying the subject will be maintained which should include how records will be kept confidential, (e.g., locked cabinet, erasing of tapes, etc.).
 If audio taping is to occur, indicate who will hear the tapes, where they will be stored, and how and when they will be disposed.
-If videotaping is to occur, indicate to whom the tapes are to be shown and where they will be stored.
+If videotaping is to occur, indicate to whom the tapes are to be shown and where they will be stored. - I. The informed consent form must have a line for the subject's and researcher's signatures, and the date of consent.
+If the participation must be anonymous and the form is to be signed with an X, then the signature of a witness must also be obtained.
+The Investigator should retain a copy of the signed consent form and provide a copy to the subject. - J. An explanation of whom to contact for answers to pertinent questions about the research and research subject's rights, and whom to contact in the event of research-related injury to the subject.
+The informed consent form should include a phrase such as the following: "If you have any questions concerning your rights as a participant in this study, you can call the Office of the Vice Chancellor for Academic Affairs and Provost."